Implicit Conversion In SQL Server – A Silent Perf Killer

 Then we can create some indexes (or indices, your choice, I say indexes…)

 CREATE CLUSTERED INDEX col1_identityON TestTable (Col1); CREATE NONCLUSTERED INDEX col2ON TestTable (col2);

 Now the fun begins.
 We have a table with some random character data stored in a VARCHAR column.
 The queries below should show us the risk of not matching our data types between columns and variables and even between columns that should be related in joins.

 First Up – Let’s query that using an NVARCHAR variable… IO and Time Statistics will be enabled to show us the difference

 SET STATISTICS IO ONGOSET STATISTICS TIME ONGO DECLARE @variable NVARCHAR(10)SET @variable = 'aikoqmuiby' SELECT * FROM TestTableWHERE Col2 = @Variable;

 When I run that query, I see it did 301 reads and the elapsed time was 103ms.
 Is that horrible?
-You may not think so but hopefully you took my advice when I went on about Empirical Evidence and you enjoy testing your code and thinking through options and possibilities.
+You may not think so but hopefully, you took my advice when I gave when I talked of Empirical Evidence and you enjoy testing your code and thinking through options and possibilities.